GoogleCloudPlatform/click-to-deploy/k8s/jenkins/README.md

 #### Apply the manifest to your Kubernetes cluster

-Use `kubectl` to apply the manifest to your Kubernetes cluster. this installation will create:
+Use `kubectl` to apply the manifest to your Kubernetes cluster.
+This installation will create:

 - An Application resource, which collects all the deployment resources into one logical entity
 - A PersistentVolume and PersistentVolumeClaim.
 Note that the volume isn't be deleted with application.
 If you delete the installation and recreate it with the same name, the new installation uses the same PersistentVolume.
 As a result, there is no application initialization and the old configuration is used.